 Here are these requirements step-by-step.

 Registering for the GST/HST is mandatory for Lyft drivers.
 The CRA requires drivers to apply for registration within 30 days of giving your first ride.
 Your registration effective date should be on or before your first ride.
-(The CRA is OK with you driving for Lyft as soon as you’re approved, but if you forget to apply for registration within this time they won’t be happy.)
+(The CRA is OK with you driving for Lyft as soon as you’re approved, but don't forget to register within 30 days!)

 If you’ve already registered for GST/HST, you’ll just need to add your GST/HST registration number to your Driver Dashboard in the Lyft Driver app.

 To register for GST online, visit the Canada Revenue Agency’s site: cra.gc.ca/bro.

 This site will give you a unique business number that you’ll need to use to register for the GST/HST.
 When you complete your GST/HST registration, you’ll get a GST/HST registration number.
 You’ll need to add this GST/HST registration number to the Driver Dashboard in your Lyft Driver app.

 If you have questions on completing GST/HST registration, please contact a tax professional.

 This is the easy part.
 Passengers pay the GST/HST you need to collect as part of their fare.
 You’ll also need to collect the GST/HST paid on bonuses.
 We show you the GST/HST collected in your Lyft ride earnings statements — the key thing you need to do is keep that money safe so you have it ready for the CRA when you file your GST/HST return.

 Pro tip: Many small business owners create a separate bank account for GST/HST collected so they don’t accidentally spend money that is owing to the CRA.

 Reporting the GST/HST means filing a GST/HST return.